 Don’t Drink and Ride or Engage in Risky Behavior

 Risky behavior can include riding and taking pictures.
 It’s all too tempting to whip out your phone and snap some photos.
-Use your better judgement and disconnect from the world for an hour or two.
-Consider this too, it’s risky when you arent paying attention but, even more risky for your phone if you drop it.
+Use your better judgment and disconnect from the world for an hour or two.
+Consider this too, it’s risky when you aren’t paying attention but, even more, risky for your phone if you drop it.
 Farms are not responsible for your technology if it gets ruined.

-These creatures are gentile and don’t deserve to be treated badly.
+These creatures are gentle and don’t deserve to be treated badly.
 I swapped horror stories with owners about individuals on holiday (particularly stag parties) drinking while on a trek and hurting the animals.
-Be sure to listen and respect your guide – it’s their job after all to keep you safe!
+Be sure to listen and respect your guide – it’s their job, after all, to keep you safe!
 Regarding the mistreatment of any animal: